A new proof on quasilinear Schr\"{o}dinger equations with prescribed mass and combined nonlinearities: Preliminary lemmas

 By \cite{FS,XW}, we can obtain the following lemma. \begin{lemma} For any $v\in H^1(\R^N)$, there exists $C>0$ such that

 \end{lemma}

 \begin{lemma} (\cite{CRSZ}) Any critical point $v$ of $\Phi_\theta|'_{\mathcal{S}_a}$ satisfies $\mathcal{P}_\theta(v)=0$. \end{lemma}

 To obtain a Palais-Smale sequence at mountain pass level, we will use the monotonicity trick on the family of functionals, which was first proposed by Struwe \cite{MS1,MS2} to solve the specific examples.
 Afterwards, Jeanjean \cite{Jean1} gave a more general version for the the family of functionals with unconstrained problem.
-Very recently, Chang et al. \cite{BCJS,CJS} extend this skill to prescribed mass problems on $X:=H^1(\R^N)$ as follows:
+Very recently, Chang et al. \cite{BCJS,CJS} extend this skill to prescribed mass problems on a Hilbert space $X$.
+In this paper, let $X:=H^1(\R^N)$ and the the monotonicity trick is given as follows:

 \begin{theorem} (\cite{BCJS,CJS}) Let $(X,\|\cdot\|)$ be a Hilbert space and $\mathbb{I}\subset\R_+$ an interval.
 Consider the following family of $\mathcal{C}^2$-functional on $X$:

 with $B(v)\geq0$ and either $A(v)\rightarrow+\infty$ or $B(v)\rightarrow+\infty$ as $\|v\|\rightarrow\infty$.
 Furthermore, assume that there are two points $v_1,v_2$ (independent of $\mu$) in $\mathcal{S}_a$ such that